Guides

 The ultimate guide to New Year's Eve & New Year's Day in Dublin

 Whatever you’re in the mood for, you’ll find it in Dublin.
-Here’s how to wave goodbye to 2022 and see in the New Year in style.
+Here's how to wave goodbye to 2024 and see in the New Year in style.

 New Year’s Festival Dublin

-If you have kids (or you can’t stay awake past 10pm) then the family-friendly celebration is just the ticket – it has all the fun of New Year’s Eve, but with an earlier finishing time.
-Midnight Moment – Matinee kicks off at 4pm with music from Gavin James, Lyra and Brad Heidi, before a spectacular visual and musical display leads into the countdown to “midnight.”
+If you have kids (or you can’t stay awake past 10pm) then the family-friendly celebration on December 31 at Dublin Castle is just the ticket – it has all the fun of the New Year's Eve midnight countdown, but with an earlier finishing time.
+Midnight Moment – Matinee kicks off at 4pm with music from Aby Coulibaly, Kabin Crew and Lisdoonvarna Crew, and Saibh Skelly, before a spectacular visual and musical display leads into the countdown to “midnight.”
 It’s the ideal compromise – you get to ring in the New Year but leave soon after the event wraps up at 7pm, ready for an early bedtime.
-Tickets start at €7.90 (from €14.90 for families) and can be booked here.
+Tickets start at €12.90 (€7.90 for kids).

 Media captionCountdown to midnight at Dublin's New Year's Festival.

-Elsewhere in the city…
+Elsewhere in the city

 Media captionHave a dance and a bite to eat at Rascals Brewing on New Year's Eve.

-Cultural Vibes
+Cultural vibes

 Media captionVisit the National Concert Hall this New Year's Eve.